audioquality/audioview/README.md

 In case of an error there is no visual notification, an error message might appear on the terminal.

 ###audioquality-loudness###
-generates [EBU-R128](https://tech.ebu.ch/loudness) loudness report and saves it to _loudness.txt_ file.
+generates [EBU-R128](https://tech.ebu.ch/loudness) loudness report for all audio files in current directory and saves it to _loudness.txt_ file.
 This is later used by audioview to display loudness metadata in the overlay.
-It is meant to be run from the terminal, from the directory with audio files to be analyzed (eg. album directory).
+It is meant to be run from the terminal.
 The output formatting is made to look similar to a DR14 report file.

 The results contain: